Likelihood-based Missing Data Analysis in Crossover Trials: Introduction

-In this article we model and analyse multivariate crossover studies in the presence of missing at random outcomes.
-This work is motivated by a $3\times 3$ crossover trial studying the effect of two single doses of oral prednisone (10 and 25 mg) with placebo on biomarkers of mucosal inflammation and transcriptomics (\citet{Leaker2016}).
-The gene expression changes of subjects were measured in each period of the trial giving rise to multiple responses in a crossover framework.
-A total of seventeen subjects assigned to three treatment sequences were enrolled in the crossover study, however some missing observations (particularly) in the third period were observed.
-Our task here is to fit an appropriate statistical model to the crossover trial with microarray expression data taking into account the multivariate structure of the data and the missing responses.
-A Monte Carlo EM based mixed model analysis is used to fit and estimate the treatment and gene effects along with the intra and inter subject variability in the presence of missing at random outcomes.
-The mixed model assumed, includes the fixed effects of treatment, period and genes, and their interactions while the random effects are subject and subject gene interaction effect.
-We used maximum likelihood estimation coupled with the MCEM algorithm to determine the estimated model parameters and variance components.
-For finding the asymptotic covariance matrix, multiple imputation method of (\citet{Goetghebeur2000}) was considered.
-Likelihood ratio tests (LRTs) based on the MCEM estimators were formulated.
-We used detailed simulations to study the properties of the estimators and power of the LRTs proposed.
-A real data example based on the gene expression levels measured in a $3\times 3$ crossover study is used to illustrate the statistical model and its estimation.
+In this article, we model and analyze multivariate crossover studies or studies with multiple response variates in the presence of missing at random outcomes.
+This work is motivated by a $3\times 3$ crossover trial studying the effect of two single doses of oral prednisone (10 and 25 mg) with a placebo on biomarkers of mucosal inflammation and transcriptomics (\citet{Leaker2016}).
+Ten gene expression changes of subjects were measured in each trial period, giving rise to multiple responses in a crossover framework.
+The crossover study involved 17 subjects assigned to three treatment sequences.
+Several outcomes were missing, particularly in the third period.
+Our task here is to fit an appropriate statistical model to the crossover trial with micro-array expression data taking into account the multivariate structure of the data and the missing responses.
+Mixed models based on Monte Carlo EM are used to fit and estimate treatment and gene effects and intra- and inter-subject variability in the presence of MAR outcomes.
+The mixed model, assumed, include the fixed effects of treatment, period, and genes and their interactions, while the random effects are subject-specific effects.
+We use maximum likelihood estimation coupled with the MCEM algorithm to determine the estimated model parameters and variance components.
+The asymptotic covariance matrix is obtained by multiple imputations (\citet{Goetghebeur2000}).
+MCEM estimators are used to formulating likelihood ratio tests (LRTs).
+Detailed simulations to study the properties of the estimators and the power of the proposed LRTs have been provided.
+An example illustrating the statistical model and its estimation is based on the gene expression levels measured in a $3\times 3$ crossover study.